 You are entitled to complain about a breach of your personal information.
 We view breaches of your privacy very seriously and will comply with notifiable data breach reporting scheme if we are required to do so.

-You can make enquiries or complaints about your privacy to your first point of contact at KONEKT employment, via email to MPPrograms or directly to our Privacy Officer.
+You can make enquiries or complaints about your privacy to your first point of contact at Konekt Employment, via email to ES Programs or directly to our Privacy Officer.

 You can contact our Privacy Officer at:

 PO Box 20246